Digital Transformation is a term that was coined decades ago and yet there is still a pervasive misunderstanding around what it actually means.

 Research shows that even if these files stay purely digital, 70 to 80% of information is actually ROT (redundant, obsolete, or trivial).

-In order to mitigate these risks, Digital Transformation strategies today need to focus on whether you’re digitalizing or digitizing.
+To mitigate these risks, when developing a digital transformation strategy, you need to focus on whether you’re digitalizing or digitizing.

 What difference can a few letters make?
 A world of difference as you’ll see.